 Bipolar disorder, once known as manic depression, is a serious mental disorder characterized by sudden and intense changes in mood, energy levels, and behavior.
 While the disorder itself is a hardship to bear, those afflicted with it also have a higher risk of developing alcohol addiction.
 This only complicates the situation and leads to what’s known as a dual diagnosis – a co-occurring disorder that can make recovery more challenging.
 In this blog, we will go over bipolar disorder and the different types, as well as how bipolar disorder and alcohol abuse go hand in hand.

 We all experience times of happiness, despair, anger, or sadness, but for an individual suffering from bipolar disorder, these emotional episodes are uncontrollable and all-consuming.
 There are five types of mood episodes that characterize bipolar disorder, each with a unique set of symptoms.
-The four types are:
+The five types are: